 I’m not sure about working from home, though.
 It does save on emissions driving but it surely does not save on emission from central heating in the winter.
 However, I suppose it is a close call.
 After all, cars are big polluters.

 On a side note: We actually should have condos worldwide where freelancers and small business owners could work together profiting from a communal heating system and lighting, but that is another story.
-GreenGeeks has a green conscious and not just for the money.
+GreenGeeks has a green conscious and although a little greenwashing may be at hand, it’s at least a step in the good direction.

 Let’s get back to what they offer and why I am happy with them: